Should You Cancel Or Downgrade Your Credit Card? Factors To Consider.

 Making Space For Other Cards

 Another big factor is whether you need to close this card to be able to get others.
-American Express has a new limit of 4 credit cards and 10 charge cards with them.
+American Express has a new limit of 4 credit cards and 10 cards without a preset spending limit with them.
 Bank of America, Capital One & Discover limit how many cards you can have with them.
 If you have the maximum number already, you need to close a card before you can get another.
 This might solve the “cancel vs downgrade this credit card” conundrum for you.

 Upgrade / Downgrade Cycle